magento/devdocs/guides/v2.1/release-notes/tech_bull_USPS-patch-Sept2017.md

 ### Who is affected by this issue?

 Users of any version of Magento Open Source 1.x and Magento Commerce 1.x are affected by this change.
-If you are running a store on any version of Magento 1.x,  you must either apply a Magento-provided patch or following the workaround detailed below.

-Users of any version of Magento Open Source and Magento Commerce before 2.1.9 or 2.0.16 (expected to be released next week) are affected by this change, too.
+Users of any version of Magento Open Source and Magento Commerce earlier than 2.1.9 or 2.0.16 (expected to be released next week) are affected by this change, too.
 If you are running a store on any version of Magento 2.x prior to 2.1.9 or 2.0.16, you must follow the workaround detailed below.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
-If you are running a different shipping extension, contact your entension provider to determine whether you're affected, and if so, the remedial action to take.
+If you are running a different shipping extension, contact your extension provider to determine whether you're affected, and if so, the remedial action to take.
 </div>

 ### Recommended Magento 1.x actions

-Users of Magento 1.x can either apply the `SUPEE-10336 for 1.x` patch (expected to be released next week) or implement the workaround described below.
-If you implemented the temporary workaround, you'll need to delete it before you can install the patch.
+We've provided the following workaround to address this change the USPS API.
+Additionally, we will release the `SUPEE-10336 for 1.x` patch for this issue in the near future.
+If you implement the following workaround, note that you must undo the workaround before installing the patch.

-#### Access Magento 1.x patches

-To get patches for Magento 1.x Commerce or Open Source

-1. Log in to [www.magento.com](http://magentocommerce.com){:target="_blank"}

-2. In the left pane, click Downloads.

-3. In the right pane, click either Magento Commerce or Magento Open Source.

-4. Follow the prompts on your screen to download the SUPEE-10336 for 1.x for your version of Magento Commerce or Open Source.

-5. Apply the patch as discussed in [How to Apply and Revert Magento Patches](http://devdocs.magento.com/guides/m1x/other/ht_install-patches.html){:target="_blank"}.

 ### Workaround for Magento 1.x